-Similarly, engaging with — instead of ignoring — racism is likely to be beneficial.
+Similarly, engaging with — instead of ignoring — racism is likely beneficial.

 Foster a strong sense of racial identity

-Therefore, having a well-developed sense of ethnic or racial identity may help blunt or buffer the effects of racism.
-However, research must continue in this area, as findings are still limited.
+Therefore, having a well-developed sense of ethnic or racial identity may help to blunt or buffer the effects of racism.
+However, research must continue in this area because findings are still limited.

 Lean on friends and family

-Having a network of people to talk to for support, advice, and comfort can help people cope with racial discrimination.
+A network of people to talk with for support, advice, and comfort can help a person cope with racial discrimination.
 It can encourage a sense of security and identity and reduce negative thoughts and feelings.

 According to a

-People with low socioeconomic status are also more likely to have avoidable medical procedures and hospitalizations, as well as conditions that go untreated.
+People with low socioeconomic status are also more likely to have avoidable medical procedures, hospitalizations, and conditions that do not receive treatment.